jbouwh/omnikdatalogger/docker/README.md

 If you're fortunate to have a Synology Plus Series NAS, you can use the following steps to run the `Docker` container on your NAS.

 Before you continue creating the `Docker` container, first, copy a `config.ini` to your NAS.
+It can be _any_ directory ... does _not_ have to resemble my setup.

 ![](./img/dsm-filestation-config-ini.png)

 The `config.ini` should look something like this: